Turn your tween into a pro-packer with this vacation packing list!

-- Water Bottles – We love Ecovessel insulated bottles on the move, but if you’ll be heading anywhere with questionable water quality, try the Brita Water Filter Bottle, available in lots of stylish colors.
+- Water Bottles – We love Ecovessel insulated bottles on the move, but if you are heading anywhere with questionable water quality, try the Brita Water Filter Bottle, available in lots of stylish colors.

-- Travel Pillow – Comfort on the move, train, plane or car this will help you get some rest.
-We love BCOZZY wrap around neck cushions or try their new inflatable neck supports.
+- Travel Pillow – Comfort on the move, train, plane, or car; this will help them get some rest.
+We love BCOZZY wrap-around neck cushions, or try their new inflatable neck supports.

 - Wallet/Purse – Whilst we hardly expect your tween to be paying their own way, they may enjoy being in charge of their own small wallet or purse with just a few notes and essentials.